-Future proposals should be consistent with the infill and redevelopment guidelines provided below:
+Future proposals should be consistent with the infill and redevelopment guidelines provided below, in addition to the policies contained in Chapter 3:

 - Mix of Uses.
 Provide a mix of residential and commercial uses.
-Concentrate commercial and commercial/residential uses on the east and residential uses in the center and on the west side of the site in order to respond to site opportunities and constraints.
+Concentrate commercial uses on the east and residential uses in the center and on the west side of the site in order to respond to site opportunities and constraints.
 Ensure a comfortable transition between the uses on the site and between those on and adjacent to the site. - Housing.
-Encourage a range of housing types, such as patio homes, duplexes, and townhouses. - Building Form/Mass.
+Incorporate a range of housing options at a variety of price points, such as patio homes, duplexes, townhouses, and multifamily apartments or condominiums. - Building Form/Mass.
 Ensure that the height and form of new development are compatible with adjacent residential uses and create a comfortable street edge, inviting gathering places, and welcoming connections, both internal to the site and with the adjoining commercial and residential areas.
-Decrease the intensity of activity and development around the north and west edges in order to help ensure that appropriate transitions are made where neighboring residential uses.
-Because the site has
+Decrease the intensity of activity and development around the north and west

-- strong edges on the north (Belleview Avenue) and west (South Irving Street and the backyards of the houses that face onto South Julian Street), these transitions to the adjoining single family neighborhoods could include medium density housing, such as patio homes, townhomes, or duplexes. - Public Realm.
-The location and design of public spaces should encourage informal gathering and social activity.
-Using building form, signage, lighting, furnishings, landscaping, and other design elements, create comfortable, distinctive, and attractive public places. - Connectivity.
-Provide unimpeded connections throughout the site and provide seamless connections to surrounding neighborhoods.
+- edges in order to help ensure that appropriate transitions are made where neighboring residential uses.
+Because the site has strong edges on the north (Belleview Avenue) and west (South Irving Street and the backyards of the houses that face onto South Julian Street), these transitions to the adjoining single family neighborhoods could include medium density housing, such as patio homes, townhomes, or duplexes. - Public Realm.
+Incorporate public spaces that encourage informal gathering and social activity.
+Using building form, signage, lighting, furnishings, landscaping, and other design elements, to create comfortable, distinctive, and attractive public - Connectivity.
+Provide direct connections throughout the site and provide seamless connections to surrounding neighborhoods.
 Safer connections to adjacent neighborhoods can be encouraged by providing more frequent crossings along Federal Boulevard and Irving Street.
 Key areas of crosswalk enhancements can be found in Map E: Corridor Enhancements.

 Example: Compatible transitions.
-Transitions between infill/ redevelopment projects and existing single-family neighborhoods can be accomplished by carefully controlling the building height, form, and use along the outer edges of these infill/redevelopment projects.
+Transitions between infill/ redevelopment projects and existing single-family neighborhoods can be accomplished by controlling the building height, form, and use along the outer edges of these infill/redevelopment projects.
 This is demonstrated by the photo above, where a mix of townhomes (left) serve as a transition to an existing single-family neighborhood (right).